windmill-labs/windmilldocs/docs/core_concepts/9_worker_groups/index.md

 The number of workers can be horizontally scaled up or down depending on needs without any overhead.

+Each worker on Windmill can run up to 26 millions jobs a month, where each job lasts approximatively 100ms.

 ## Assign custom worker groups

 Assign custom worker groups to scripts and flows in Windmill for efficient execution on different machines with varying specifications.